arowM/elm-form-decoder/README.md

         |> Decoder.assert (Decoder.minBound AgeNegative 0)
 ```

-`Decoder input err out` indicates that the decoder consumes inputs of type `input` and converts it into `out`, raising errors of type `err`.
+`Decoder input err out` indicates that the decoder consumes inputs of type `input` and converts it into `out`, while raising errors of type `err`.

 These decoders also can be used to show errors on each input field.